-What most people don’t realize is that banks aren’t in the business to own homes.
+What most people don’t realize is that banks aren’t in the business of owning homes.

-They are in the business to loan people money.
+They are in the business of loaning people money.
 But when they have to foreclose on a house… the bank is forced to own the home until they’re able to sell it to get all or most of their money back.

 There’s been a lot of talk in the media about people living for free after foreclosure – and even many stories about banks “abandoning” properties.

 In those stories, people are avoiding house payments for months, even years.

 Man, that sounds great!
 Let’s all live for free. (wink)

 Wait… it can’t be that simple, right?